ThanGerlek/softwaredesign/tas/tas.md

 # TA Location and Hours

+## Contacting a TA

 The TA Lab is in TMCB 1160.

+Our preferred contact method is via Slack (the join link is on [this page](https://github.com/BYU-CS-340/softwaredesign/blob/main/README.md)).
+If that doesn't work, cs340ta.byu@gmail.com works as well.

+## Getting help

 TAs are available on Zoom unless otherwise stated.
 (Send them a Slack message if you're unsure.)
 Check the #Announcements channel on Slack for corrections.